Coatings and Polymeric Materials

 Students acquire a sound foundation in polymeric materials science which can be applied in a number of related fields— plastics for microelectronics, engineering, communications, aerospace and others.

-Companies represented on the board include DuPont, Eastman Chemical, 3M, Valspar, Cytec, Dow, Toyota, Akzo, Bayer, BASF, Sherwin-Williams, PPG, Phoenix, Tecton, Air Products, Boeing, the Air Force and other major coatings producers.
+Organizations represented on the board include DuPont, Eastman Chemical, 3M, Valspar, Allnex, Dow, Toyota, Akzo, Bayer, BASF, Sherwin-Williams, PPG, Tecton, Air Products, Boeing, the Air Force and other major coatings producers.

 Materials science, corrosion and polymer synthetic projects are funded by a wide variety of organizations, including the Navy, U.S. Department of Agriculture, the Army and industry.
 Many undergraduate students may find employment and challenging research opportunities during the academic year and summer months.
 The North Dakota Center of Excellence in Surface Protection together with the department forms the only corrosion and coatings research center in North America.

 Demand for polymer expertise exceeds the supply, and NDSU graduates are especially sought after by the coatings and chemical industries.
 Alumni are now employed in professional and managerial positions at most of the major coatings producers and at many other companies that produce or use polymers.